 Business-use auto insurance

-A business-use auto insurance policy is designed for people who use their car for specific and limited business use.
-If you are involved in a collision that is your fault, the insurance company will take care of all things.
+If you are involved in a collision that is your fault, the insurance company will take care of everything.
 Your provider will be there to ensure that your claim is processed as smoothly and quickly as possible.
-They will help handle any damages or provide rental cars if it’s available on your policy.
+They will help handle any damages or provide rental cars if they are available on your policy.

 Commercial policy